KUL-RSDA/documentation/HPC/HPC_at_KUL.md

-  version 2   04 July 2017   Michel Bechtold: PBS job chains, Jan Quets: Py figure mounting version 3   08 May 2018    Anne Felsberg: added pointers to cdo, Gabriëlle De Lannoy: use of shared node version 4   07 Feb 2019    Michel Bechtold: using Genius version 5   11 Jul 2019    Gabriëlle De Lannoy: updates to reflect the default login to the new Genius system and new VSC webpages
+  version 2   04 July 2017   Michel Bechtold: PBS job chains, Jan Quets: Py figure mounting version 3   08 May 2018    Anne Felsberg: added pointers to cdo, Gabriëlle De Lannoy: use of shared node version 4   07 Feb 2019    Michel Bechtold: using Genius version 5   11 Jul 2019    Gabriëlle De Lannoy: updates to reflect the default login to the new Genius system and new VSC version 6.
+05 Sep 2019.
+Alexander Gruber: updated debugging module from Allinea to Arm webpages
   ----------- -------------- ---------------------------------------------------------------------------------------------------------

 \